HotDB-Community/hotdb-documents/docs/en/latest/manual-update.md

 Upgrading secondary compute node in cluster will cause interruption of client connection on the secondary compute node; upgrading primary compute node will cause interruption not only of client connection, but also of some transactions in progress.
 It is suggested to upgrade in production environment during the low peak of operation.

-**Special Instructions:** primary and secondary are the roles of current compute node displayed when executing command "show @@cluster" in manager port (3325 by default).
+**Special Instructions:** primary and secondary are the roles of current compute node displayed when executing command `show @@cluster` in manager port (3325 by default).
 The secondary1 and secondary2 below represent the compute nodes with secondary attribute in three compute node clusters, whose numbers at the end are in no particular order and can represent any secondary compute node.

 #### ConfigDB Upgrade